Governance Structure

 Remuneration Committee

-The Remuneration Committee is a committee of the Reserve Bank Board.
-Its membership is drawn from the non-executive members of the Reserve Bank Board.
-The Committee is chaired by Carol Schwartz, a non-executive member of the Reserve Bank Board.
+The Remuneration Committee is a sub-committee of the Governance Board.
+Its membership is drawn from the non-executive members of the Governance Board.

 Executive Committee

-The Executive Committee is the key decision-making committee of the Bank for matters of a management and/or administrative nature that have strategic, Bank-wide or external significance.
-Its role is to assist and support the Governor in fulfilling his responsibilities under the Reserve Bank Act 1959 to manage the Bank.
+The Executive Committee is the key executive review and decision-making committee of the RBA for matters of a management and/or administrative nature that have strategic, RBA-wide or external significance.
 It is a management committee chaired by the Governor.
+Its membership includes the Deputy Governor, Chief Operating Officer and the four Assistant Governors.

 Risk Management Committee

-The Risk Management Committee is responsible for ensuring that operational and financial risks are properly identified, assessed and managed across the Reserve Bank in accordance with the Bank's Risk Management Policy.
+The Risk Management Committee is responsible for ensuring that operational and financial risks are properly identified, assessed and managed across the RBA in accordance with the RBA’s Risk Management Policy and any directions from the Governance Board.
 It is a management committee chaired by the Deputy Governor.